There are basically two types of short mens haircut shapes – square and contour:

 - Once the hair is dry and in finish design shape, refine and blend using clipper over comb as well as blending shear over comb.

 - Shape and shave your hard part with your edgers/trimmers.
 The hardpart should be tailored to the texture and density of your guests hair.
-Refine with feather/straight razor.
+Refine with feather/ Professional razor.
 Thicker hair should have a wider part and vise versa for fine hair.

 - Apply product and comb into shape and/or style as desired.